Vini2/phables/docs/usage.md

 * `resolved_genome_info.txt` containing the path name, coverage, length, GC content and unitig order of the resolved genomes
 * `resolved_edges.fasta` containing the unitigs that make up the resolved genomes
 * `resolved_component_info.txt` containing the details of the phage bubbles resolved

-## Reporting Issues

-Phables is still under testing.
-If you want to test (or break) Phables give it a try and report any issues and suggestions under [Phables Issues](https://github.com/Vini2/phables/issues).